databricks/databricks-sql-nodejs/docs/troubleshooting.md

 });
 ```

-Here is an example how you can manage reconnection:
+Here is an example how you can manage a reconnection:

 ```javascript
 const { DBSQLClient } = require('@databricks/sql');